Darrenrodricks/permitflow/README.md

 > **Applicants describe their project.
 The system explains what applies, catches avoidable gaps early, and gives NYSDOT staff a structured submission while preserving human judgment for technical review and approval.**

-The [project story](PROJECT-STORY.md) also documents the evolution and evaluation approach.

 ## Links

 **Source:**